 Before Dr. Paul Hegstrom was healed, he used to beat his wife.
 He hated himself for doing that.
 He kept promising himself that he would never do it again.
-He unsuccessfully spent $30,000 on therapy.
+He even spent $30,000 on psychologists fees.
 But, he could not control himself.

 He and his former wife got remarried.
 After 23 years in the new marriage, there has never been a single case of domestic violence.